-The first public meeting was held on Monday, June 1, 2015 at the Hazel Harvey Peace Center for Neighborhoods, 818 Missouri Avenue, Fort Worth, TX 76104.
-This location is near an area of known flooding near Rosedale Avenue.
+The first public meeting was held on Monday, June 14, 2021 at 6:30 p.m. virtually through Cisco Webex to follow social distancing protocols during the COVID pandemic.
 The meeting was advertised via Facebook, Twitter, and the City website.
 It was also posted on the City Hall weekly calendar of events and an announcement was sent out to all of the neighborhood associations.
 Appendix A documents the City's efforts to inform the public about this meeting and encourage participation.
-In attendance were four (4) personnel from the City, four (4) personnel from FNI, two (2) personnel from Open Channels (public relations sub consultant to FNI), and twenty-six (26) other attendees including residents, land owners, and business owners.
+In attendance were seven (7) personnel from the City, and five (5) other attendees including residents, land owners, and business owners.

-Residents and business owners of the City were given the chance to place stickers on maps at their homes or anywhere else they had observed flood problems.
-This exercise assisted the City in identifying known flood hazards described in Step 4 of this plan.
-The public meeting involved a presentation given by City staff and FNI.
-City staff discussed an overview of Fort Worth's flooding history, participation in the NFIP, and the CRS program.
-FNI then discussed the purpose and process of developing a floodplain management plan.
-The full presentation is included on the CD in Appendix E.
+The public meeting involved a presentation given by the floodplain administrator, Mr. Clair Davis.
+He discussed an overview of Fort Worth's flooding history, participation in the NFIP, and the CRS program.
+He then discussed the purpose and process of developing a floodplain management plan.
+The full presentation is included on the CD in Appendix F.